 “During this period something almost magical occurred.
 The holders of the Brockman Foundation chair with their colleagues will examine and seek to understand the influences on those individuals responsible for the miracle that is America’s democracy.
 The architectural forms, material culture, literature, philosophy, religion, cultural norms and institutions, and politics of the era all will be studied.

-- Funding For: Professorship in Colonial History
+- Overview: Funding for Professorship in Colonial History

 “Consistent with Thomas Jefferson’s belief that the life of the mind is a noble end in itself, the research and inquiry undertaken by the Brockman Foundation Professor will strengthen the understanding of democracy and its influence for good.